anodyne/docs/skins/customization.md

 ## Changing the skin colors

 Sometimes you don't need to make wholesale changes to a skin and just want to update the colors.
-The Pulsar and Titan skins leverage CSS variables to make it simple to change the different colors used throughout the skins.
+The Pulsar and Titan skins leverage CSS variables to make it simpler to change the colors used throughout the skins.

 ### Generating a new color palette